Jyotirmoyp/cv/index.md

 • Obtained highest grade in PhD course work (7.1/8) at Centre for Earth Sciences, Indian Institute of Science, 2015 academic year

-• Obtained second highest marks in Postgraduate batch (82.25%) at Department of Ge- ological sciences, Jadavpur University, 2013- 2015 academic year
+• Obtained second highest marks in Postgraduate batch (82.25%) at Department of Geological sciences, Jadavpur University, 2013- 2015 academic year

-• Obtained Third highest marks in Undergraduate Batch (81.7%) at Department of Ge- ological sciences, Jadavpur University, 2010- 2013
+• Obtained Third highest marks in Undergraduate Batch (81.7%) at Department of Geological sciences, Jadavpur University, 2010- 2013

 • Secured highest marks in undergraduate 1 st and 2 nd year (2010 - 2012) and gold
 medalist from University Alumni Association